 Every situation is different, and you’ll need to tailor your approach depending on your situation.
-For specific strategies, you can download our free guide to find out more.
 There are, however, common themes in most situations.

-Steps to take when your client still doesn’t pay
+Here are 9 Steps to take when your client doesn’t pay:

 Realize that nonpayment happens to most freelancers and small business owners at least once in their careers, so you’re not alone.

-Let them know you won’t continue to work for them unless they get up to date with payment and you don’t want to have to “take more serious steps”.
+Let them know you won’t continue to work for them if they have past-due invoices with payment and you don’t want to have to “take more serious steps”.